GoogleCloudPlatform/dataflux-pytorch/demo/llama/README.md

 ### Download the tokenizer

 Follow the instructions [here](https://github.com/Lightning-AI/lit-llama/blob/main/howto/download_weights.md#openllama) to download the Llama Tokenzier.
-This is needed to test them model you just trained.
+This is needed to test the model you just trained.

 ### Submit your prompt to the model and get tokens back!